-This page is now my most popular one and I am shocked.
+For some years, and still, in 2018, this page has been my most popular one, and I am shocked.

-BMW changed their motorcycle designation system so often over the years that it is very confusing.
-This is an attempt to clarify it a bit.
+BMW changed its motorcycle designation system so often over the years that it is very confusing.
+This article is an attempt to clarify it a bit.
 The slash (/) followed by a number does have a generally accepted meaning.
 BMW may not agree with it, but who cares what they think?
-It is often a “rubber” meaning in that it sort of stretches to fit.
-BMW assigned them and owners and collectors have altered them to sort of “fit” the way we see them.
-I will try to avoid a repeat of detailed BMW history and just give some of the current thinking and models vs. years.
+It is often a “rubber,” meaning that it sort of stretches to fit.
+BMW assigned them, and owners and collectors have altered them to sort of “fit” the way we see them.
+I will try to avoid a repeat of detailed BMW history and give some of the current thinking and models vs. years.
 The years are not exact, as BMW sold different models in various countries.
 BMW has tended to change significant things without a model change.
-Please don’t bug me with your exception, there are plenty of them.
-This information is general.
-This will give a normal person a headache, get the aspirin out.

 The /3 BMW, 1951-55

 After war WWII, BMW was in dire financial straits.
-They sort of pulled parts out of the rubble and sold whatever they could to get some cash.
-There certainly was no money for designing and testing new models etc. The single cylinder R24 was almost a copy of the pre-war R23.
+They pulled parts out of the rubble and sold whatever they could to get some cash.
+There certainly was no money for designing and testing new models etc. The single-cylinder R24 was almost a copy of the pre-war R23.
 In 1950 the allied powers relaxed the regulations on Germany and permitted a 500 cc (cubic centimeters displacement) to be produced.
-It was the R51/2, but it was really a pre-war design.
+It was the R51/2, but it was a pre-war design.
 So is that a /2?
 Yes, but only literally and not according to the popular “/2” designation accepted by most.
 In 1951, BMW came out with a new model, the R51/3.
-That started the /3 model designation.
-They also had a 600 cc version called the R67, with no slash at all.
-Not many were made and it is rather rare.
+That started the /3-model designation.
+They also had a 600-cc version called the R67, with no slash at all.
+Not many were made, and it is rare.
 The next year they altered it a bit and called it the R67/2.
 Is this a /2?
 No, it is a /3 but was made in large numbers.
-The R67/3 was made in small numbers and fairly rare.
+The R67/3 was made in small numbers and is rare.

 R25, R25/2, R25/3, a 250 cc economy bike.